-Blocks span the full available width of a page or content area.
-When multiple blocks are placed beside each other, they automatically resize relative to the adjacent blocks.
-This guide walks you through different ways to resize blocks in a page or blog post.
+Blocks span the full available width of a content area.
+When multiple blocks are placed beside each other, they automatically resize to fit the content area.
+This guide reviews a few ways to resize blocks.

 Resize with spacer blocks

-Spacer Blocks are a popular way to resize blocks.
-A Spacer Block creates padding/white space and can be resized to make surrounding blocks larger or smaller.
+Spacer Blocks create empty space and can be resized to make surrounding blocks larger or smaller.

-Tip: Keep an eye on the guidelines – the black lines that appear when clicking and dragging blocks.
-The guidelines indicate placement.
+Tip: Keep an eye on the guidelines, which are the black lines that appear when clicking and dragging blocks.
 If the guideline only spans the height of the block you're resizing, the Spacer Block will only resize this block.
-If the guideline spans the full height of the page, this will create a new column.
+If the guideline spans the full height of the content area, this will create a new column.